SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 The name of the projected value is the same as the wrapped value, except it begins with a dollar sign (``$``).
-Because your code can't define properties that start with ``$`` the projected value never collides with properties you define.
+Because your code can't define properties that start with ``$`` the projected value never interferes with properties you define.

 In the ``SmallNumber`` example, if you try to set the property to a number that's too large, the property wrapper adjusts the number before storing it.
-The code below adds an ``projectedValue`` property to the ``SmallNumber`` structure to expose whether the current value was adjusted before being stored.
+The code below adds a ``projectedValue`` property to the ``SmallNumber`` structure to expose whether the current value was adjusted before being stored.

 .. testcode:: small-number-wrapper-projection